airladon/FigureOne/docs/tutorials/equation/equation.md

 Let's take the equation from the last example, and show the form as a fraction.

-Start by adding a vinculum symbol to the equation's elements:
+Start by adding a vinculum symbol (with id 'v') to the equation's elements:

 ```javascript
 equation.addElements({